 it for everyone, for all time.

-There’s a lot at stake
+There’s was a lot at stake

 developed into a multi-lot subdivision or for commercial